Skip to content

 <template>

-<!-- Bootstrap menu with three options -->
+<!-- bootstrap menu with three options -->

 <b-nav vertical>

-<b-nav-item to="/authentication" exact exact-active-class="active">
+<b-nav-item to="/authentification" exact exact-active-class="active">

 </b-nav-item>